chendl02/chendl02.github.io/_pages/about.md

 # 🎡 Service
 <!-- ## Conference Committee Member -->
+- Reviewer for ICLR'2025
+- Reviewer for WACV'2025
 - Reviewer for ACM MM'2024
-- Reviewer for WACV'2025